 Held annually since FY2015

-🌟 Recommended for– Those who want to demonstrate their own “leadership” and “entrepreneurship”
+🌟 Recommended for– Students who want to demonstrate their leadership and entrepreneurial skills

-– Those who want to create a new web service
+– Students who want to create new web services

-– Those who are interested in developing web applications
+– Students who are interested in web application development/AI-based development

 📊 Points